 Enjoy free shipping and One-Day delivery, cancel any time.

 It can be booted from a wide range of media like CD/DVD ROM, USB flash drive or external hard drive etc. Here's how to boot Slitaz from a PXE server.

 Slax have a nice syslinux boot menu with many options like copy to RAM, act as a PXE server to boot slax on other computers on a LAN, load previously made changes etc. With the copy to RAM option, the boot media can be removed safely while the system is running entirely from RAM.

 Get slax from here.

-Knoppix is one of the very first live CDs, based on Debian, available in English and German, fast and fully featured.
+Knoppix is one of the very first linux live CDs, based on Debian, available in English and German, fast and fully featured.

 It supports a lot of hardware out of the box, a lot of GPUs, Network Cards(both Ethernet and Wi-Fi) usb modems etc.

 Knoppix is primarily aimed at being run from live media but it can be installed into hard drive.
 During live session software installation is also possible with apt-get.

 Knoppix comes with LXDE desktop on top of compiz window manager by default, but knoppix desktop is not well polished.
 Standard Debian applications are available by default plus some more Knoppix oriented applications.

 Rescatux is a Debian based special rescue cd focused on broken system rescue.